TerryRuskoski/terryruskoski.github.io/about.md

 - *What’s missing, unclear, or unnecessarily complex?*
 - *How can it be redesigned so it actually works for the people using it?*

-During my PhD at Penn State, this showed up in both scientific and operational contexts.
+During my PhD at Penn State, this showed up across scientific, operational, and educational contexts.
 I studied complex molecular systems, diagnosing missing dependencies and redesigning experimental approaches to enable function.
-At the same time, I was drawn to improving the systems around me—redesigning lab workflows, building inventory systems, and coordinating large, multi-team operations like synchrotron data collections.
+At the same time, I was drawn to improving the systems around me—redesigning lab workflows, building inventory systems, coordinating large, multi-team operations like synchrotron data collections.
+Outside the lab, I also helped reshape educational programs when their structure, implementation, or outreach no longer matched the needs of the people they were meant to serve.

 I don’t approach problems by optimizing pieces in isolation.
 I look at the full system—inputs, dependencies, constraints, and how information and responsibility flow—and redesign it to be more reliable, intuitive, and sustainable.